Merchant Terms and Conditions

 2. Prohibited by law, regulator and/or by Payment Scheme Facilitator.

-2. Closing and/or eliminating FasaPay Payment Transaction Service on the Merchant's website unilaterally without written notice to FasaPay and receiving approval from FasaPay in advance.
+2. Closing and delete FasaPay Payment Transaction Service on the Merchant's website unilaterally without written notice to FasaPay and receiving approval from FasaPay in advance.

-20. Merchants must not store a secure numeric ID passcode (or equivalent credentials that FasaPay may provide from time to time) from any Customer.
+22. Merchant is not allowed to store a secure numeric ID code (or equivalent credentials that FasaPay may provide from time to time) from any Customer.

 1. Any information, including Merchant Information that has been provided to FasaPay has changed materially or is no longer accurate or materially incomplete;